doPDF installs itself in two ways to offer two different methods of creating a PDF file.

 Note: Unfortunately, PDFCreator takes a really long time to install.
 Also, during setup, the installer attempts to make unnecessary browser changes like altering your homepage and default search engine.
 If you want, you can easily avoid this by deselecting those options before the installer closes.

-Most of the programs that create PDFs from this list do so through the print function, and while 7-PDF Printer is built for that specific purpose, 7-PDF Maker uses a regular conversion program instead.
+Most of the programs that make PDFs from this list do so through the print function, and while 7-PDF Printer is built for that specific purpose, 7-PDF Maker uses a regular conversion program instead.

 My favorite feature is that you can just right-click any compatible file (they're listed here) and choose Create PDF (7-PDF) to instantly start converting the file to PDF.
 It'll save it in the same place as the original.

-But if you want to customize the settings for a conversion, just open the program first before you convert the file.
+However, if you want to customize the settings for a conversion, just open the program first before you convert the file.
 You can change the image compression settings, deny permissions and encrypt the document with a password, and pick a place to save the PDF once the file finishes converting.

 7-PDF Maker is free for both private and commercial use, and you can either install it like a regular program or download it in a portable form for use on flash drives and other removable devices.